 Engineers can be essential to communicating their know-how.
 If they write well, they use their expertise as technical writers who write instruction manuals and other technical documents to help consumers and professionals navigate machinery, equipment, and appliances.
 They earn about $57,116.
 If you have a lot of specialized experience and don't mind taking the time to write out detailed instructions, this may be an excellent job for you.

 7. Engineering Professor

-There is strong demand for engineering professors to teach aspiring engineering in undergraduate and graduate students.
+There is a strong demand for engineering professors to teach aspiring engineering to undergraduate and graduate students.
 Professors can get $59,660 annually.

 8. Quality Assurance Inspector

 The quality assurance inspector works for factories and manufacturing plants to ensure the proper and efficient assembly of products and processes according to rules and regulations or recommend changes.
 They earn about $59,651.

 9. Home Inspector